Jacinto27/vscode-R_Wiki/Installation:-macOS.md

 Install [vscode-R](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.r) in VSCode by searching `ikuyadeu.r` in extension market place.

-If the R installation is from [CRAN](http://cran.r-project.org/mirrors.html), then the default settings should work out of the box.
+If your R installation is from [CRAN](http://cran.r-project.org/mirrors.html), then the default settings should work out of the box.
 Otherwise, you may have to change `r.rterm.mac` to the path to your R executable, which will be executed on command `Create R Terminal`.

 If you are interested in the experimental features provided by [R session watcher](https://github.com/Ikuyadeu/vscode-R/wiki/R-Session-watcher), you may enable it in the VSCode settings: